Where: Kegalle, Hill Country, Sri Lanka

 One of the elephants that Major Roger’s killed was from the sacred area of Kataragama.
 An old patriarch had warned him that he had done wrong in killing this elephant within the sacred boundaries of one of Lanka’s holiest citadels and that he should beware of a tragic death.
 After taking shelter, when Roger’s stepped outside one thundery night, onlookers suddenly saw a flash of lightning and saw the brave major fall face forwards.
 On this night, 7th June 1845, Rogers was struck to death by lightening and locals belief it was a curse.
 Killing a man is a sin but to kill an elephant is like killing seven men.
 In Nuwara Eliya lies the tomb of Rogers.
 Tradition had it that lightning struck again on his very tomb, and if you visit now, you may even see the crack where the lightning struck.

-By Sally Delf
+Words by Sally Delf